nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

       A `Item` with the name `Toilet roll` is present in `Event 1`'s `Item` list.
       List all `Item`s with `view -e Event 1 -y item` after each test case.

-   2. Test case: `edit Toilet roll > Kitchen towel -e Event 1`
+   2. Test case: `edit -m Toilet roll > Kitchen towel -e Event 1`
       Expected: `Toilet roll` is no longer present, and `Kitchen towel` is present, in the `Item`s list.
 A success message is shown.

 ### Viewing an event